General Order No. 1 (Gulf War): Alcohol

 Earlier American troops, such as this marine in Korea in 1951, had been allowed to drink alcohol.

 General Order No. 1 prohibited all US personnel from possessing, making, selling or consuming any alcoholic beverage, the first time such an order had applied to the US Army.
-Though this was considered a radical step, it was considered necessary for continued good relations in a country which prohibited alcohol to any of its citizens.
+Though this was considered a radical step, it was considered necessary for continued good relations in a country that prohibited alcohol to any of its citizens.
 Although not its intention, the order led to a reduction in alcohol-related incidents and an improvement in order and discipline among the troops.

 The positive benefits of the order led to it being broadly applied to later US operations, whether in Muslim countries or not.
 The US Air Force General William R. Looney III disagreed with the broader application of alcohol bans and, when commanding in Puerto Rico after the war, successfully lobbied for permission for his troops to ignore a similar order.
 The future Secretaries of Defense Robert Gates and Leon Panetta inadvertently violated the order by bringing liquor with them on an August 2007 visit to Baghdad during the Iraq War.

 Religious restrictions

 The order prohibited gatherings for non-Muslim acts of worship outside of US-controlled sites in accordance with Saudi religious law.
 Although not prohibited by the order, Jewish military personnel were ferried to ships offshore before conducting religious services.
 Entry into Saudi mosques, where not necessary for military purposes, was prohibited by the order.

-Although not explicitly mentioned in the order, proselytising of Muslims was prohibited.
+Although not explicitly mentioned in the order, the proselytising of Muslims was prohibited.
 Personal bibles were allowed but had to be shipped directly to US bases or else risk confiscation by Saudi customs officials.
-Soldiers were also ordered not to wear crucifix jewelry on show and chaplains instructed to remove their emblems of faith when outside of US-controlled sites.
+Soldiers were also ordered not to wear crucifix jewelry on show and chaplains were instructed to remove their emblems of faith when outside of US-controlled sites.
 In a similar manner, at the request of the Saudi government, the US military agreed to refer to its chaplains as "morale officers" and to "church services" as "morale services", though this was rescinded in January 1991 by Lieutenant-General Chuck Horner.